stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 We will also implement the _render pass_ that specifies how the attachments are managed during the rendering process.

-> Note that some of the code in this chapter uses some helpers and base-classes that are outlined [later](/JOVE/blog/part-2-triangle/improvements).
+Note there are several new framework classes introduced here that are covered in detail at the end of the chapter.

 ---